-EFFECTIVE REVISION DATE NUMBER DESCRIPTION 10/28/2011 00 New report initiated to discuss methods for analyzing stratified coworker datasets.
+EFFECTIVE DATE REVISION NUMBER DESCRIPTION 10/28/2011 00 New report initiated to discuss methods for analyzing stratified coworker datasets.
 Incorporates formal internal and NIOSH review comments.
 Training required: As determined by the Objective Manager.
 Initiated by Thomas R. LaBone.
 07/16/2012 01 Revision initiated to add methods for handling multiple comparisons and for comparing chronic intake rates.
+Incorporates formal internal and NIOSH review comments.
+Constitutes a total rewrite of the document.
+Training required: As determined by the Objective Manager.
+Initiated by Thomas R. LaBone.
+10/08/2014 02 Revision initiated to add instructions for handling negative and zero values in Sections 3.0 and 4.0.
+Added an option for a time-weighted OPOS approach.
 Incorporates formal internal and NIOSH review comments.
 Constitutes a total rewrite of the document.
 Training required: As determined by the Objective Manager.
 Initiated by Thomas R. LaBone.